-- 3.35 Policy CS6 of the Core Strategy seeks to ensure that a proportion of the housing allocation will be for affordable housing.
+3.34 Policy CS6 of the Core Strategy seeks to ensure that a proportion of the housing allocation will be for affordable housing.
 The Council seeks to achieve affordable housing on schemes proposing 5 or more dwellings, with 40% provision sought on greenfield sites of 15 or more dwellings (or 0.5 ha or more).
-In exceptional cases a financial contribution is acceptable in lieu of on site affordable housing. - 3.36 Affordable housing is measured in gross terms i.e the number of dwellings completed, through new build, acquisitions and conversions.
+In exceptional cases a financial contribution is acceptable in lieu of on site affordable housing.

+3.35 Affordable housing is measured in gross terms i.e the number of dwellings completed through new build, acquisitions and conversions.
 It does not take account of losses through demolitions before a site is redeveloped.
 Net completions are also shown in Table 3.21.
-Demolition commenced at Hutton Close in Newbury with 10 units demolished at the end of March 2019.
-Demolition of the remaining units has since been completed and redevelopment of the site has commenced.
-Details of affordable housing sites completed in 2018/19 are presented in Table A.13.
+Demolition commenced at Hutton Close in Newbury in 2019 with 43 units demolished at the beginning of the monitoring year 2019/20.
+Redevelopment of the site is now well underway.
+There were also demolitions in advance of the redevelopment of the Market Street site.
+Details of affordable housing sites completed in 2019/20 are presented in Table A.13.

-3.37 At March 2019 there were approximately 924 outstanding commitments for affordable housing, including over 170 at Newbury Racecourse.
-The HSA DPD sites will deliver approximately 650 affordable units, 321 of which were already permitted at March 2019.
+3.36 At March 2020 there were approximately 1030 outstanding commitments for affordable housing, including over 160 at Newbury Racecourse.
+The HSA DPD sites will deliver approximately 680 affordable units, of which 52 were completed in 2019/20 and a further 448 had been permitted and were outstanding at March 2020.